 - How much it will it cost to open a dispensary in New York?

-- What are the requirements to open a dispensary in New York?
+- What are the requirements to get a marijuana business license and open a dispensary in New York?

 - What special programs will be available?